 126 Co-Directors 2019-21 Open Call

 126 Artist-run Gallery is delighted to announce an open call for three new board of Directors members for the 2019-2021 term.
 This is an unpaid voluntary position.
 It is also a fantastic opportunity for artists and curators to join 126 as we begin to programme for Galway’s year as European Capital of Culture in 2020.
 Directors will have an opportunity should they wish to curate an exhibition, develop a series of events or other relevant ideas.
-Please include and such desires in your application.
+Please include any such desire in your application, we are currently looking for individuals interested in the admin and accounting side of gallery management.
 For further information please see the full description below.
-Deadline for expressions of interest is January 25th 2019.
-Interviews will be scheduled shortly thereafter.
+There will be a rolling deadline until the positions are filled.

 Job Title: Co-Director

 Place of work: 15 St Bridget’s Place, Hidden Valley, Woodquay, Galway

 Reports to: Co-Directors

 Duration: Two-year voluntary post with 3 month trial period.

 Hours of work: Varies depending on projects.
 At least one regular day, on average 6-12 hours per week, mainly Wednesday to Sunday.
 Flexible working, including evenings and weekends, will be required.
 Attendance at weekly meetings on Wednesday evenings is mandatory.